 9. Would you rather?

 Would you rather put your hand in a bowl of electric eels or dance naked while cockroaches are poured over your head?
 Neither option is particularly pleasing, but you’ve got to pick one: that’s the premise of this travel game.
 Everyone takes a turn choosing between a rock and a hard place.
 This game works equally well for adults and children.

 10. Hot seat

 This one is decidedly grown-up, but still a lot of fun.
-Every person in the car takes a turn in the ‘hot seat' - once you’re in it other passengers will ask you five questions that you must answer.
+Every person in the car takes a turn in the ‘hot seat’ and once they’re in it other passengers ask them five questions that they must answer.
 Usually you can veto one of the questions, but you can see how wild this game could get.
 Try avoiding giving an answer that’s going to annoy fellow travellers and creating an awkward atmosphere for the next four hours.

 Making plans to get back out there for more than a road trip or staycation?
 Find out whose borders are open with our interactive global map, and sign up to receive email updates when your top destinations reopen.

 - Coronavirus travel advice: the latest information about travelling during the COVID-19 pandemic, from new border restrictions to the UK traffic light system

 - Greece is open for vaccinated travellers: why you want to visit in 2021: everything you need to know if you’re planning to visit Greece as a fully vaccinated traveller